-From early cave painters to Pablo Picasso to Roberto Longo, artists have long loved the expressive potential of a soft charcoal pencil or crayon.
+From early cave painters to Pablo Picasso to Robert Longo, artists have long loved the expressive potential of a soft charcoal pencil or crayon.
 Each sweep of charcoal offers intense black color and easy blending for preliminary studies, lush landscapes, or photorealistic portraits.
 There is a wide variety of artist’s charcoals on the market, each with its own unique set of properties and ingredients.
 Compressed charcoal is a soft block or stick, often created from burned birch, clay, and black pigment.
 Charcoal pencils are similar to graphite pencils; they’re often used to render crisp, detailed drawings.
-There are also delicate charcoals made from burning willow twigs and grape vines.
-Buying charcoal implements in a set is a nice option, giving you tools for an array of effects from the get-go.
-We can help you find the set best suited to your needs; browse our picks below.
+Vine charcoal is the easiest to erase, making it well suited for quick sketches and planning.
+Whatever effect you want to achieve through charcoal tools, we can help you find the set that’s best for your needs.
+Browse our picks below.

-Royal & Langnickel Essentials Charcoal Sketching Set
+3. Royal & Langnickel Advanced Charcoal Art Set

-Cretacolor Black & White Drawing Set
+5. Cretacolor Noir Charcoal Drawing Set

 This Austrian brand is eco-conscious and offers a drawing set with more than just the basics.
 With three charcoal pencils (hard, medium, and soft), hard and soft compressed charcoal, a black chalk pencil, sketching coal, vine charcoal, and a blending stick, you’ll have everything you need for every style of charcoal drawing.
 It also includes two Nero charcoal pencils, oil-based tools that provide the dark, velvety tones of charcoal with significantly less dust and mess.